razorpay/blade/rfcs/2022-03-22-motion-rfc.md

 ## Actions of Motion
 These are the actions an object on our UI can perform:
+> Motion for an object can be a combination of 2 actions as well

 1. **Scale**: An object can change it's dimensions (size) in X and Y axis